yashika-21/Coffee-Shop-Sales-Analysis/README.md

 ``` sql
 SELECT DISTINCT(store_id) FROM SALES;
 ```
 - There are 3 stores of the Coffee Shop.
+This column contains the ID of each store.

 **6. store_location**
 ```sql
 SELECT DISTINCT(store_location) FROM SALES;  -- There are 3 different locations